Ben-D-Anderson/spigot-dev-env/README.md

     <scope>provided</scope>
 </dependency>
 ```
+The `servinstall.py` script uses BuildTools to compile Spigot and CraftBukkit and can take a long time as a result, on my machine it took a total of ~50 minutes for all versions to be installed.

 A script has also been provided in this repository to effortlessly deploy a Minecraft plugin to all of the generated servers using the following command:
 ```bash